 I’m a Licensed Mental Health Counselor and Substance Use Disorders Professional.
 I hold additional credentials as a Child Mental Health Specialist, Sexual Minority Mental Health Specialist, and Approved Clinical Supervisor.
-I also have advanced training and significant experience with trauma (especially sexual trauma in adolescent males), substance use disorders in teens, and LGBTQ+ topics.
+I also have advanced training and significant experience treating trauma (especially sexual trauma in adolescent males), substance use disorders in teens, and LGBTQ+ topics.

 Much of that time was spent as a co-occurring disorders therapist for adolescents, which means I provided fully integrated mental health and substance abuse counseling.
 However, I’ve also worked in residential programs, led wilderness therapy outings, and provided counseling at a university mental health clinic.